cds-snc/track-web/docs/additions.md

 This document is meant to give an explanation of the location of various components of the system, and how one would change or add to them.

-The dashboard is a [Flask](http://flask.pocoo.org/) application, meaning that it uses python for page routing, data retrieval, and to render [Jinja2](http://jinja.pocoo.org/docs/latest/) templates into html that is then served to the user.
-The resulting HTML pages use javascript to request and display the data and handle interactions with the pages.
+The dashboard is a [Flask](http://flask.pocoo.org/) application, meaning that it uses python for page routing, data retrieval, and to render [Jinja2](http://jinja.pocoo.org/docs/latest/) templates into HTML that is then served to the user.
+The resulting HTML pages use JavaScript to request and display the data and handle interactions with the pages.

 ## Frontend Content

-The frontend content is located within the `track` subdirectory, in the `templates` and `static` directoriies.
+The frontend content is located within the `track` subdirectory, in the `templates` and `static` directories.
-* `static` - for static content such as javascript, css, images, etc.
+* `static` - for static content such as JavaScript, CSS, images, etc.
 * `templates` - for the Jinja2 templates

 If you need to make an addition or edit to the frontend content, it will likely be isolated to one or both of these folders.